-When promoting positive behaviour:
+When promoting pro-social behaviour:

-- All staff have high expectations of their pupils, promoting good character, honesty, and responsibility. - Excellent behaviour is praised and rewarded appropriately.
-For detailed information about rewards and awards, please refer to the 'Rewards and Awards Policy'. - To nurture strong relationships focused on learning and characterised by respect. - To promote engagement of all students; harnessing their strengths and abilities to build selfesteem and aspiration. - To create a passion for learning and a belief that we all can achieve our goals. - To raise attainment and achievement for every individual so that they can reach their potential and 'be the best they can be'. - Develop children's self-esteem and resilience. - Provide a safe, comfortable, and caring environment where optimum learning takes place. - Provide clear guidance for children, staff, and parents of expected levels of behaviour. - Use a consistent and calm approach. - Ensure all adults take responsibility for managing behaviour and follow-up incidents personally. - Ensure all adults use consistent language to promote positive behaviour and use restorative approaches as a consequence. - Develop self-control and a sense of responsibility towards others and willingness to care for the environment, and facilities. - Develop an appreciation of the importance of honesty, justice, and equality in the community. - To recognise and celebrate pupils who demonstrate excellent behaviour we use praise and rewards.
+- All staff have high expectations of their pupils, promoting good character, honesty, and responsibility.
+This is embedded through staff's Therapeutic Thinking training from the Local Authority. - All staff to adopt positive therapeutic behaviour techniques to encourage socially responsible behaviour amongst pupils. - Excellent behaviour is praised and rewarded appropriately.
+For detailed information about rewards and awards, please refer to the 'Rewards and Awards Policy'. - To nurture strong relationships focused on learning and characterised by respect. - To promote engagement of all students; harnessing their strengths and abilities to build selfesteem and aspiration.
+Positive experiences create positive behaviours. - To create a passion for learning and a belief that we all can achieve our goals. - To raise attainment and achievement for every individual so that they can reach their full potential and 'be the best they can be'. - Develop children's self-esteem and resilience. - Provide a safe, comfortable, and caring environment where optimum learning takes place. - Provide clear guidance for children, staff, and parents of expected levels of behaviour. - All staff use a consistent and calm approach. - Ensure all adults take responsibility for managing anti-social behaviour and followup incidents personally. - Ensure all adults use consistent language to promote positive behaviour and use restorative approaches as a consequence. - Develop self-control and a sense of responsibility towards others and willingness to care for the environment, and facilities. - Develop an appreciation of the importance of honesty, justice, and equality in the community. - To recognise and celebrate pupils who demonstrate excellent behaviour we use praise and rewards.